Ethorbit/steamcmd-server-docker/README.md

 * `SRCDS_RUN_ARGS`

-This represents the properties of your server (map, rcon password, etc) to apply when starting the server.
-(See https://developer.valvesoftware.com/wiki/Command_Line_Options)
+These are the command line options (launch options and server commands) to run the server with, which contain: map, tick rate, rcon password, etc. (See https://developer.valvesoftware.com/wiki/Command_Line_Options)

 * `USER_ID` `GROUP_ID`